Fatalerr/zbxgraph/README.md

 zbxgraph
 ========

-A handy tool which used to list and export graphs of Zabbix.
+When you're running Zabbix for monitering the network and servers. you may want to use the graphs of Zabbix for your reports. hating to save the graphs from web page? here is a handy tool to show and export those graphs!